Understanding Executive Function: What It Is and Why It Matters

 2. Identify What Matters Most Today (1 minute)

-Review your priorities using your preferred framework
+Review your priorities using your preferred prioritization framework

 Consider your energy level and available time